Challenges of variational quantum optimization with measurement shot noise: Resource counting and scaling analysis

 \subsection{Optimal scaling}

 The time complexity of an optimization algorithm can be expressed as the number of function calls $f(x)$ necessary to find the optimum, aiming at a \emph{fixed} success probability as the problem sizes increase.
-We recall that, in all realistic implementations of variational algorithms, the value of the cost function $C$ cannot be exactly computed.
-In fact, $C$ needs to be evaluated by performing $M$ measurements as in~\eref{eq:costfunctioneval}.
-Notice that also in the case of~\eref{eq:costfunctioneval_cvar} one needs to draw $M$ samples.
+Each evaluation of the cost function requires $M$ circuit repetitions.

 The total number of function calls required for a full optimization run is therefore